 Greetings are based on both class and the religion of the person.
 It is best to follow the lead of the Egyptian you are meeting.
-Handshakes are somewhat limp and prolonged, although they are always given with a hearty smile and direct eye contact.
+Handshakes are always given with a hearty smile and direct eye contact.
 In any greeting between men and women, the woman must extend her hand first.
 If she does not, a man should bow his head in greeting.

 You should demonstrate deference to the most senior person in the group, who will also be their spokesperson.
-This is a country where hierarchy and rank are very important.
+This is a country where hierarchy and rank are important.

 Sundays are typical working days in Egypt, so everything will be open.
 Friday, on the other hand, is the primary prayer day, so anything official, such as a bank or a post office, is closed.
-Many shops and attractions are also closed on Fridays, so plan in advance and confirm if the place you want to visit will be open that day.
-Avoid talking about religion or insulting Islam.
 If you're going to visit a mosque or other major religious place, and you're a woman, cover your hair with a scarf or shawl as a sign of respect.

-Although shopping centers and major stores have fixed prices, haggling is expected in outdoor markets and shops, which can be confusing and intimidating to visitors.
+Although shopping centers and major stores have fixed prices, haggling is expected in outdoor markets and shops.
 Don't let this practice discourage you from dealing with the locals; haggling can be enjoyable experience, and its part of the culture of Egypt.